You are able to renew your licence, provide changes and have your photo taken at any Autopac agent.

-If you want a driver’s licence you can use to cross the U.S. border by land or water, consider an Enhanced Driver’s Licence
+If you want a driver’s licence you can use to cross the U.S. border by land or water, consider an Enhanced Driver’s Licence.

-To obtain your first driver's licence, you must be at least 16 years old, or 15-1/2 if enrolled in the High School Driver Education program.
+To obtain your first driver's licence, you must be at least 16 years old, or 15-1/2 if you are enrolled in the High School Driver Education program.
 If you are not in Driver Education you should:

 Later, you will also have to pass a road test.
 If you are successful in both, you will be on your way to earning full driving privileges.

 Your driver’s licence is made up of two costs: